-Last year, a 12-week-old puppy named Sebastian was found dead after being flown from a breeder in Ohio to Los Angeles, and a leukemia patient’s two dogs both died after being flown in a cargo hold from Dubai to Washington, D.C.
+In 2020, a 12-week-old puppy named Sebastian was found dead after being flown from a breeder in Ohio to Los Angeles, and a leukemia patient’s two dogs both died after being flown in a cargo hold from Dubai to Washington, D.C.
 In Canada, 38 French bulldog puppies were dead on arrival—and dozens more were dehydrated and seriously ill—following a flight from Ukraine.
 Those are just a few of the incidents that made headlines.
 Many others go unreported.

 And if you’ve ever opened your suitcase after a flight and found your carefully packed clothes in disarray, you know that items sent down an airport conveyor belt aren’t exactly “handled with care.”
 That goes for animals, too.

 Dogs and cats have been sent on the wrong flight, ending up in an airport on the other side of the country from their frantic guardians.
 Others have gotten out of their carrier during handling and bolted across the runway or gone missing.
 Some are never seen again.

 Even if all goes according to plan, the experience of being separated from their guardians and stowed amid the baggage in a noisy, dark, strange place with fluctuating air pressure is downright terrifying for most animals.
 They have no idea what’s happening, how long it will last or even if they will ever see you again.